spark-mv/cdn/install.md

 ```
 Both ```swf``` and ```swfHls``` are changed to the same file.

 3) Done adding the code?
-You can [test it locally on your browser][9] or continue to [configuring the server side][18].
+You can [test it locally on your browser](#EnableHolaLocally) or continue to [configuring the server side](#ConfigureVideoServer).

-# 3. Configure your video server
+# <a name="ConfigureVideoServer"></a>3.
+Configure your video server

 This section is mandatory only if you are using progressive MP4/FLV/WebM video.

-If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 4][36].
+If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 4](#CollectStatsDownloadContent).

 ## 3.1 CORS settings

 Hola free bandwidth saver and CDN work by requesting your MP4/FLV/WEBM files from the video server in chunks.
 For this to work, certain HTTP headers need to be enabled.
-[Read more][37] about CORS configuration in HolaCDN.
+[Read more][28] about CORS configuration in HolaCDN.

 If you do not implement these settings, HolaCDN will still work but performance will be degraded.
-As such, see [how to verify and configure CORS][38].
+As such, see [how to verify and configure CORS][29].

 ## 3.2 Handling redirects